TheRealRazbi/RazbiUtils/README.md

 # RazbiUtils

-This package is a wrapper around  win32api, pyautogui and pynput intended for ScreenScrapping.
+This package is a wrapper around  win32api, pyautogui and pynput intended for ScreenScraping.

 `pip install RazbiUtils`